-Advanced Art 1-10th Grade Credit: 1 Length: Full Year Prerequisites: Middle School Accelerated Art OR Studio in Art OR Creative Crafts with a course average of 85 or above
+Advanced Art 1-9 th Grade Credit: 1 Length: Full Year Prerequisites: Middle School Accelerated Art or Ceramics AND teacher recomm endation

-Advanced Art 1 is a course for the serious art student who wishes to continue with the art sequence.
+Advanced Art 1 is a course for the serious 9th grade art student who wishes to continue with the art sequence.
 The course emphasizes developing a greater depth of understanding of art and application of the Elements of Art and Principles of Design to their work in a variety of media.
 Studio experiences include drawing, painting, illustration, printmaking projects and three dimensional art.
 An opportunity is provided for experimentation with individual approaches.
 The goal of this class is to help students gain familiarity with various mediums, to broaden their artistic vision and to develop personal appreciation of the world around us.
 Students are required to develop a portfolio.

-Advanced Art 2-11th Grade Credit: 1 Length: Full Year Prerequisites: 1 Foundation Art course AND Advanced Art 1 with a course average of 85 or above
+Advanced Art 1-10-12th Grade Credit: 1 Length: Full Year Prerequisites: Teacher recommendation